 Address: Residenzstrasse 1, Munich

-6 Climb the Stadium Roof at Olympic Park
+6. Climb the Stadium Roof at Olympic Park

-Families will find plenty of entertainment here, including ziplines, behind the scenes tours of the architecture, and a chance to climb the stadium roof.
+Families will find plenty of things to do here, including ziplines, behind the scenes tours of the architecture, and a chance to climb the stadium roof.
 The 290-meter Olympic Tower predates the 1972 Olympics, built four years earlier as a television tower.
 Its Aussichtskorb has a revolving restaurant and platforms where you can enjoy panoramic views of the city.

 Address: Spiridon-Louis-Ring 21, Munich

-7 Paddle a Boat in the English Garden
+7. Paddle a Boat in the English Garden

 Older kids will be disappointed to learn that there's nowhere to rent surfboards, so they can only watch surfers in one of its streams.
 While kids romp, parents can enjoy the changing natural landscapes, gardens, views from the Greek-style temple, even take part in a traditional tea ceremony in the Japanese Tea House.
 When everyone needs a break from museums and palaces, bring a picnic and retreat to this countryside right in the city center.

-8 Take Time for a Konditorei
+8. Take Time for a Konditorei

 The cakes and pastries are every bit as delicious as they look.
 No need to know their names or be able to pronounce them.
 You can just point to the one you want, and it will arrive at your table.
 Judge by the looks or ask for one of the standby choices: Linzertorte (nut crust with raspberry jam filling), Schwarzwälder kirschtorte (chocolate cake with cherries and whipped cream), Obsttorte (sweet pastry crust filled with glazed fruits), Sachertorte (dense dark chocolate cake with fondant icing), or a Berliner (jelly doughnut).

-9 Learn How Cars are Built at the BMW Museum
+11. Learn How Cars are Built at the BMW Museum

 Hands-on exhibits are so creative and so much fun that kids won't ever suspect they are educational as well.
 The main museum explores the history and design of the BMW.
-It will interest automobile enthusiasts, but is guaranteed to bore most young people and those adults without a passion for motor vehicles.
+It will interest automobile enthusiasts but is guaranteed to bore most young people and those adults without a passion for motor vehicles.